Nonannet/copapy/README.md

 ## License

-This project is licensed under GPL - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT license - see the [LICENSE](LICENSE) file for details.

 [^1]: Errors like divide-by-zero are currently still possible.
 The feasibility of tracking value ranges in the type system is under investigation to enable compile-time checks.